Elections in the Netherlands: Timing

 The maximum parliamentary term is five years and elections are generally held about four years after the previous one.
 Regular elections, i.e. after the House of Representatives has fulfilled its term, take place in March.
-If municipal or provincial elections are already taking place in March of that year, the parliamentary election is postponed to May.
+If municipal or provincial elections already take place in March of that year, the parliamentary election is postponed to May.
 Elections are planned for spring to ensure that a new cabinet is formed in time to present its plans on the most important day in the Dutch Parliament, Prinsjesdag.
-If the House of Representatives is dissolved, due to a severe conflict between the House of Representatives and cabinet, or within the cabinet, a snap election takes place as soon as possible, usually after two months to give parties time to prepare.
+If the House of Representatives is dissolved prematurely, due to a severe conflict between the House of Representatives and cabinet, or within the cabinet, a snap election takes place as soon as possible, usually after two months to give parties time to prepare.
 The term of the next House can be shortened or prolonged by almost a year to ensure the next normal election again takes place in March or May.

 Municipal and provincial elections always take place every four years, in March; municipal elections always two years after a year divisible by four, and provincial elections one year after municipal elections.
-Municipal councils and States-Provincial cannot be dissolved, so no snap elections can occur.
+Municipal councils and provincial councils cannot be dissolved prematurely, so no snap elections can occur.
 An exception to the four-year term is made when two or more municipalities merge and a new election takes place for the merged municipality.

 Senate elections also take place every four years, in May following the provincial elections.
-The Senate can be dissolved, and subsequently snap elections take place, but since the States-Provincial remain the same, this seldom occurs.
+The Senate can be dissolved, and subsequently snap elections take place, but since the provincial councils remain the same, this seldom occurs.
 A Senate elected in a snap election sits out the remainder of its predecessor's term.

 Elections usually take place on Wednesdays, but the government can decide to change this to a Tuesday, Thursday or Friday if there are good reasons to do so (e.g. when the election day coincides with a national holiday).
 Elections for the European Parliament always take place on a Thursday.